registerrier/gammapy-ogip-spectra/README.rst

 Folder name: TBD
 =======

-A Python tool for the analysis of Gamma-ray and X-ray data in a unified framework.
+A Python tool for the analysis of Gamma-ray and X-ray data in a unified framework, using physically-motivated spectral models.

 The scripts provided in this folder are built on Numpy, Scipy, Astropy, Gammapy, Naima and Sherpa.
 A software description is provided in the following publication: TBD